lewark/inv.lua/README.md

 }
 ```

-The current possible values for the `purpose` field are `crafting` and `storage`, the latter of which being the default for peripherals with an inventory.
+Possible values for the `purpose` field are `crafting` and `storage`, the latter of which is the default for connected devices with an inventory.

 ### Recipes